Introduction to the 2025 edition

 Search for a socialist alternative

-There is a deep anger at the horrific consequences of twenty-first century capitalism, and growing numbers searching for an alternative.
-This can go in all kinds of directions, including in the development of new right-populist or even far-right parties as discontent with the Tories grows.
+There is a deep anger at the horrific consequences of 21st century capitalism, and growing numbers searching for an alternative.
+This can go in all kinds of directions, including in increased support for Reform, or the development of new right-populist or even far-right parties as discontent with the government grows.
 However, the dominant and most important trend is the search for a solution on the left.
 Particularly among young people, identification with socialism is on the rise.
 For example, in July 2021 an opinion poll by the Institute of Economic Affairs, which describes itself as the “UK’s original free-market think-tank”, found that its pro-capitalist views are in a small minority among young people in Britain.
-Instead they reported that 67% of UK 16-34 year olds want to live in a “socialist economic system”.
-Three quarters of those polled agreed with the assertion that climate change was specifically a capitalist problem, while 78% blamed capitalism for Britain’s housing crisis.
-They favoured the nationalisation of industries such as energy, water and the railways, and are concerned that private sector involvement would put the NHS at risk.
+Instead, they reported that 67% of UK 16–34-year-olds want to live in a “socialist economic system”.
+Three-quarters of those polled agreed with the assertion that climate change was specifically a capitalist problem, while 78% blamed capitalism for Britain’s housing crisis.
+They favoured the nationalisation of industries such as energy, water, and the railways, and are concerned that private sector involvement would put the NHS at risk.
 75% agreed that “socialism is a good idea, but it has failed in the past because it has been badly done.”

 No wonder that the capitalist elites globally are terrified of the growing opposition to their system.
-They fear that ‘the pitchforks are coming’ for them, as US billionaire Nick Hanauer famously warned in the aftermath of the 2007-09 crisis.
+They fear that ‘the pitchforks are coming’ for them, as US billionaire Nick Hanauer famously warned in the aftermath of the 2007-08 crisis.
 They have no solution to their problems, which are a consequence of the insoluble contradictions of their system.
-Correctly they worry that the state intervention they were forced into during the pandemic will reveal to millions that the market doesn’t work, and that dramatically increased state intervention is possible, therefore fuelling support for wide-ranging measures in the interests of the working class.
-That is what the Financial Times – the newspaper in which the British capitalist class discuss among themselves – meant when, in May 2020, they ran an editorial warning that the pandemic might bring “socialism on its coat-tails”.